Multimodality Imaging of Breast Augmentations: A Pictorial Essay

 to placing the breast implant posterior to the pectoral

-muscle, which can supply added support and stability to
+muscles, which can supply added support and stability to

 the implant, therefore decreasing the chance of implant